christyheaton/Maptime_20180411/README.md

 ### Getting Started

-* If you are familiar with [GitHub](http://www.github.com), fork and clone [the repository](https://github.com/christyheaton/Maptime_20180411).
+* If you are familiar with [GitHub](http://www.github.com), fork (if you wish) and clone [the repository](https://github.com/christyheaton/Maptime_20180411).
 If not, download the repository and unzip to a working directory.
 Take note of where you save it!

 * Install [Miniconda](https://conda.io/miniconda.html) for your operating system.
 Please choose the latest Python 3.x version.
+The [installation instructions](https://conda.io/docs/user-guide/install/index.html#regular-installation) might be helpful.

 * You should now have access to an Anaconda command prompt, open it like you would any program.
 Note that you should see `(base)` somewhere in your prompt.
 This means you're in the base Conda environment, which we will now change.

 Navigate to the directory containing environment.yml (included in the repo).

 ```bash
 cd [location where you saved the repo]/Maptime_20180411
 ```

-Create the Conda environent you will need to run the tutorial.
-Note: it is called `geopandasenv`. **This took me about 10 minutes to finish.**
+* Create the Conda environent you will need to run the tutorial.
+Note: it is called `geopandasenv`. **This could take anywhere from 10-30 minutes to finish.**

 ```bash
 conda env create environment.yml